 - Graduate programs with options must also specify the option-specific courses, which must constitute at least one third of the total course credits required for the program (excluding any course credits associated with the culminating experience), and which must be unique to the respective option (i.e., they cannot be specified for other options in the program).

 - Graduate programs with options may specify courses common to two or more options, beyond the required minimum number of option-specific courses, as long as the minimum number is satisfied.

 - Requirements for a specific, approved graduate option are identical for all graduate degrees and graduate majors approved to offer that option.
 An option cannot be taken more than once by a graduate student.
 In other words, if a graduate student completes a particular approved option as part of an M.S. degree in a given graduate major, he/she cannot repeat the option as part of a Ph.D. in that major, or as part of the same or a different graduate degree in another graduate major.

 - Graduate programs may propose specific sets of courses that constitute informal areas of emphasis or “tracks” within the major program.
 Establishing or changing the requirements for these tracks does not require Graduate Council review and approval (assuming all courses are approved); however, these informal tracks are not reflected on the student's diploma or transcript.

 Extended and Off-Campus Graduate Degree Programs

 - When developing a new extended or off-campus graduate degree program, or a program change proposal to offer an existing graduate degree program as extended or off-campus, refer to the Extended and Off-Campus Graduate Degree Programs policy and the Residency and Related Policies for Off-Campus Graduate Degree Programs policy.
-As noted above in Required Sections, these program proposals require additional sections in the program proposal.
+As noted above, these program proposals require additional sections in the program proposal.
 Note that programs delivered via World Campus are considered off-campus.

 For additional information or to request consultation on a proposal, contact the Director of Graduate Council Administration.